vimode/frontend-mentor-challenges/crowdfunding-product-page/README.md

 I learnt a few lessons along the way.

-Lesson : Always wrap `<input>` field in a `<form>` even if there isn't a submit button.
+- Always wrap `<input>` field in a `<form>` even if there isn't a submit button.
 It just gets easier to work with the input element for field and form validation.

-Lesson : If there are multiple items that will change, make sure their corresponding identical items are sharing the same class.
+- If there are multiple items that will change, make sure their corresponding identical items are sharing the same class.
 Do not add a id to them, makes things really hard later on.

-Lesson : Create independent forms even if they work identically, its much easier to manipulate the form functions with shared functions if required.
+- Create independent forms even if they work identically, its much easier to manipulate the form functions with shared functions if required.

+- Add form input validation as a function on submit but end the submit process in the validation function.

 ---